qxf2/newsletter_automation/README.md

   2. Use the same api key for Request headers `'x-api-key': '<YOURAPIKEY>'`
   3. API Endpoint: POST `<base_url>/api/articles`
   4. Example curl command ` curl -X POST http://localhost:5000/api/articles -H 'X-API-KEY: <YOUR_API_KEY>' -F 'url=http://exampleURL.com' -F 'category_id=2 `

+## How to run test:
+  The sanity tests are present in the ./newsletter_automation/tests directory, to run them:
+  1. Make sure you have run *pip install -r requirements.txt* from project root, to install the latest additions to the requirements file
+  2. Navigate to ./newsletter_automation/tests directory
+  3. Run *pytest -s -v*
+  4. Wait *~3* mins for *pytest* to bring the local *MySQL* instance and *Flask* app online using *docker-compose*
+  5. Watch the tests run